WebDevStudios/wds-site-documentation/readme.txt

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Upload a video to the WordPress media library and give it the slug `wds-documentation-video`.
+3. Click the "Site Documentation" button in the Admin Bar or under "Settings" to view the documentation page.
-1. Upload a PDF to the WordPress media library and give it the slug `wds-documentation-pdf`.
+4. Upload a Video and PDF using the buttons there.
+These will show up on the page and on the WordPress dashboard.

 == Frequently Asked Questions ==